rsnodgrass/python-anthemav-serial/README.md

 |  AVM 30                    | ANTHEM_AVM30 | |
 |  AVM 20                    | ANTHEM_AVM20 | |
 |  MRX 500                   |              | unknown if supported |

+For other devices, see the [Python interface for IP-based Anthem receivers](https://github.com/nugget/python-anthemav].

 ## Usage